 About Me – Dave Wreford

-Firstly let me state up front I am not a Doctor or any form of medical practitioner and I urge you to read the Disclaimer.
-I will NOT be making any medical recommendations, BUT I will be presenting facts I have gleaned through my comprehensive research and my own experience with both my wife’s cancer and my own cancer over the last year.
+Firstly let me state up front I am NOT a Doctor or any form of medical practitioner and I urge you to read the Disclaimer.
+I will NOT be making any medical recommendations, BUT I will be presenting facts I have gleaned through my comprehensive 18 years of cancer research and my own experience with both my wife’s cancer and my own cancer over the last year.

 Hopefully these facts will enable you to make better informed choices for your own healing programme.